Chapter 27 – Parking Regulations

 Since each list is organized according to University of Iowa employment date, the relative positions of each individual on a list may change over time.
 Individuals with older employment dates may apply later and move ahead of individuals already on the list.
-To qualify for an assignment made within a particular month, employees must have their name on the list by the end of the prior month.

 - Assignments.
 Assignments are made to each facility on an alternating basis from the separate lists of faculty and staff.
 If there are two assignments to make, one will come from the top of each list.
 If ten assignments are to be made, then five will come from each list.
 If the last assignment made to a facility came from the faculty list, then the next assignment will come from the staff list.
 Exceptions to this can be made by the Director of Parking and Transportation.